 I’ve made the crepes dough with blender, immersion blender and by hand using a whisk.
 No matter what method I use I always get some small lumps of flour in the dough.
 To achieve the perfect crepes, I pour the dough though a strainer.
 When my dough is strained the crepes get so much smoother.

 One of the most important things when you make crepes is cooking them right.
 Start by preheating the pan to medium temperature.
 Do not add the batter if your pan is still cold.

-If you add to much dough your crepes will become too thick.
-If the dough is too little add some more and fill in the gaps before you flip the crepe.
+If you add to much batter in the pan, your crepes will become too thick.
+If the batter is too little add some more and fill in the gaps before you flip the crepe.

 To flip the crepe carefully slide your spatula around the edges first and then underneath the middle of the crepe.
 If it is not coming off easily then it is not ready.
 The crepes usually start browning around the edges when they are ready.

 If the crepe is falling apart when you are trying to flip it.
 There are two reasons for that.
 Either your batter doesn’t have enough flour, or you didn’t cook the crepe long enough.

 Can you use other type of milk?
 I’ve never used other milk than whole for this recipe, but I’ve used one cup milk and one cup of water instead of two cups of whole milk.
 Therefore, I assume that low fat milk might be fine for this recipe.
 Although, I don’t recommend substitutions.